vain0x/milone-lang/docs/refs/x_ptr_types.md

                  & (__voidinptr -> voidptr)
 ```

+*Note*: `f : F & G` means the function type is overloaded to F and G.

-`Ptr.cast` casts a pointer to another type.
+`Ptr.cast` casts a pointer to another pointer type.

 `Ptr.asIn` casts a pointer to `__inptr` or `__voidinptr` depending on the argument type.
 This function doesn't change pointee type.